carvel-dev/kapp/docs/apply-ordering.md

 ### Apply orderding

-By default kapp has few builtin change rules to make sure:
+kapp includes builtin rules to make sure certain changes are applied in particular order:

 - CRDs and namespaces are created before most resources
 - CRDs are deleted last (after CRs)

-kapp also allows to customize change order via following resource annotations:
+Additionally kapp allows to customize order of changes via following resource annotations:

 - `kapp.k14s.io/change-group` annotation to group one or more resource changes into arbitrarily named group.
 Example: `apps.big.co/db-migrations`.
 - `kapp.k14s.io/change-rule` annotation to control when resource change should be applied (created, updated, or deleted) relative to other changes.
 You can specify multiple change rules by suffixing each annotation with a `.x` where `x` is some number (e.g. `kapp.k14s.io/change-rule.1`).